micmejia/bible-dump/AMPC/Ruth/Ruth 1.md

-And Ruth said, Urge me not to leave you or to turn back from following you; for where you go I will go, and where you lodge I will lodge. [^b]Your people shall be my people and your God my God.
+And Ruth said, Urge me not to leave you or to turn back from following you; for where you go I will go, and where you lodge I will lodge.
+Your people shall be my people and your God my God.